H.R. 922: Period PROUD (Providing Resources for Our Underserved and Disadvantaged) Act of 2025

 HHS must run the program, issue guidance within 180 days of enactment, oversee reporting, complete an evaluation by December 30, 2031, and publish results by April 30, 2032.

-Eligible entities must prove fiscal and data capacity, agree to share information, keep administrative costs at or below 9%, and spend distributed funds in the fiscal year received or the next fiscal year.
+States obligate the SSBG earmark and pass funds to eligible entities.
+Recipients must show fiscal and data capacity, keep administrative costs at or below 9 percent, and spend funds in the fiscal year received or the next.

 Congressional oversight committees